Dominoes falling over with a professionals hand blocking the rest from falling

 Building Organizational Change Strategies

 As manager, having a pool of change management strategies you can draw on at any time is essential to strong leadership.
 While some change management skills can be built through real-world experience, one of the best ways to develop this skillset is to go back to school to pursue education in the field.
 There are many degrees and certificates available in related subjects; for example, a certificate in positive organization development will focus heavily on change management.
-For a broader education that will help you build other high-level skills in addition to change management, you may want to consider a master's in leadership, or an MBA program with a leadership focus.
+For a broader education that will help you build other high-level skills in addition to change management, you may want to consider a master's in organizational leadership, or an MBA program with a leadership focus.

 About the Author